 Senior Companion Program

 In 1988, the Senior Companion Program was started in conjunction with the Valley Opportunity Council (VOC).
 The VOC matches senior companions, age 55 & older, with frail elders within the community.
 The senior volunteer helps the elder with medical appointments, grocery shopping, respite for family members, & companionship.
-For more information, contact Lenora Chapdelaine at VOC at 612-0229, or RiverMills Social Services Coordinator Laurene Kendall at 534-3698, ext.
-118.
+If you, a loved one, or a friend could benefit from a Senior Companion, call Beth Ferrando at 534-3698, extension 115, for a referral.

 "Grandparents as Parents" Program

 The Council received their first van through the PVTA in 1989.
-The Council now operates two vans & four cars to provide transportation to the center for: activities, services to other locations within the city, & neighboring medical facilities.
-The city provides two part-time paid drivers.
-A pool of 15 volunteer drivers provide about 11,000 rides each year.
+The Council now operates two vans & eight cars to provide transportation to the center for: activities, services to other locations within the city, & neighboring medical facilities.
+The city provides one full-time paid driver.
+A pool of 6 volunteer drivers provide about 11,000 rides each year.